SESYNC-ci/maps-in-R-lesson/docs/_slides/tmap.md

 ===

 Note that a single thematic map can combine data from multiple vector or raster objects.
-You can find more tmap examples in the [tmap in a nutshell](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-nutshell.html) R vignette.
+You can find more tmap examples in the [tmap: get started!](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html) R vignette.